vodoanminhhieuvn/drogon_blog/README.md

     ./wblog
     ```

-5Open your Postman and navigate to `http://localhost:3000` to access the blog.
+5. Open your Postman and navigate to `http://localhost:3000` to access the blog.

 ## Databases